What Is the Ivy League?

 Ivy League Acceptance Rates

-As you can see in the table above, the Ivy League acceptance rates are all extremely low, hovering at under 10%, as of fall 2021.
-This means that fewer than 1 in 10 undergraduate applicants — and at some Ivies, fewer than 1 in 20! — gets accepted.
+Ivy League acceptance rates are all extremely low, hovering between around 9% and 3.5% as of fall 2024.
+This means that fewer than 1 in 10 undergraduate applicants — and at some Ivies, fewer than 1 in 20 — gets accepted.

 What Are the Ivy League Rankings and Reputation?

-The Ivy League schools consistently rank among the top 20 national universities on lists by sites like Forbes and U.S. News & World Report.
+The Ivy League schools consistently rank among the top 20 national universities on lists by Forbes and U.S. News & World Report.
 They also rank highly on many BestColleges lists.

 Because of their esteemed academic reputations, Ivies boast large endowments in the form of donations and assets.
 Colleges use these endowments to build facilities, hire prestigious faculty members, and support students through grants and scholarships.

-According to the National Center for Education Statistics (NCES), Harvard held endowments totaling $42 billion at the end of the 2020 fiscal year, which ranked as the largest endowment in U.S. higher education.
+Harvard held endowments totaling $53.2 billion at the end of the 2024 fiscal year, which ranked as the largest endowment in U.S. higher education.

-The benefits of attending an Ivy League institution continue well after graduation, as the Ivies enjoy strong alumni networks.
+The benefits of attending an Ivy League institution can continue well after graduation, as the Ivies enjoy a long history of strong alumni networks.
 At Princeton, for example, the first president of the Alumni Association was former U.S. President James Madison, who graduated in 1771.

-Current Ivy League alumni include Jeff Bezos, Michelle and Barack Obama, and dozens of Nobel laureates.
+Some of today’s most notable Ivy League alums include Amazon founder Jeff Bezos, former President Barack Obama, former first lady Michelle Obama, and dozens of Nobel laureates.

 How Much Does Ivy League Tuition Cost?

-In 2021-22, the cost of an Ivy League education exceeded $55,000 in tuition and fees at every school.
-Harvard, which charged less than $56,000 per year, was the least expensive option, while Columbia’s annual tuition and fees stood at almost $64,000.
+In 2025-26, the cost of an Ivy League education will exceed $64,000 in tuition and fees at every school.
+Harvard is the least expensive option, while Brown’s annual tuition and fees stands at over $74,000 for the academic year.

-Fortunately, the Ivies provide generous financial aid packages to many students thanks to their large endowments.
+Fortunately, the Ivies provide generous financial aid packages to many students, thanks to the schools’ large endowments.

 Ivy League Tuition and Financial Aid